General teleportation channel in Fermionic Quantum Theory: PRELIMINARIES

-Parity superselection rule (PSSR) imposes constraint on the form of a physical fermionic state.
+PSSR imposes constraint on the form of a physical fermionic state.
 It states that, coherent superposition of fermionic state with even number of fermions and fermionic state with odd number of fermions is prohibited.
-For example, states $f_i^{\dagger}|\Omega\rangle$ + $|\Omega\rangle$ is not allowed due to having superposition of odd and even number of particles respectively.
+For example, states $f_i^{\dagger}|\Omega\rangle +|\Omega\rangle$ is not allowed due to having superposition of odd and even number of particles respectively.
 PSSR for spinor field was initially discussed in the context of special relativity \cite{PhysRev.88.101}.
 Recently, PSSR has been imposed on the states of fermionic systems to remove the problem of non-symmetric bipartitions in terms of eigenvalues \cite{SSRfriis} using the spin-statistics connection.
-Howerver it was argued that the necessity of imposing PSSR is profoundly related to the no-signalling principle \cite{SSR2}.
+To understand this, consider a fermionic state of the form $f_i^{\dagger}|\Omega\rangle+|\Omega\rangle$.
+Now, fermions being spin-\(\frac{1}{2}\) particles, such states upon the action of \(2\pi\) rotation goes to the state $-f_i^{\dagger}|\Omega\rangle + |\Omega\rangle$.
+This state is orthogonal to the state before the \(2\pi\) rotation.
+Therefore, if one demands the invariance of physics (in this case, via indistinguishability of states) upon \(2\pi\) rotation, one has to apply PSSR constraints \cite{pssr1968}.